ajagunalliyu/nigeria-paye-tax-calculator/README.md

 ### Conclusion

 This tool strips away the complexity of Nigerian PAYE tax computation and puts a clear, auditable, and reusable calculator in the hands of anyone who needs it.
-Whether you are an employee reconciling your payslip, an HR officer verifying payroll deductions, or an accountant doing quick client estimates — this calculator delivers accurate, band-by-band results with full transparency into the underlying logic.
+Whether you are an employee reconciling your payslip, an HR officer verifying payroll deductions, or an accountant doing quick client estimates.
+This calculator delivers accurate, band-by-band results with full transparency into the underlying logic.

 Built entirely in Excel with zero macros, it is lightweight, portable, and immediately usable by anyone with a basic understanding of spreadsheets.